amog4/Customer-Segmentation-Using-Spark/README.md

 # Customer Segmentation by using PySpark

-* This repository is an end to end solution of RFM using pyspark it takes input in avro format and gives aggregations on customer level and also segmentation level too.
+* This repository is an end to end solution of RFM using pyspark it takes input in avro format and gives aggregations on customer level and also on segmentation.

 ## python/main.py takes following Parameters:
   1. file_path (avro file path)